Somatic Hypnotherapy F.A.Q. and Answers

 1. What is hypnosis?

 Hypnosis is the process of inducing a state of deep relaxation of the body and a high concentration of the mind, commonly known as a "hypnotic trance."
 In a hypnotic trance, you feel relaxed and at ease.
-Your imagination is activated, metaphysical critical thinking is bypassed, consciousness is focused on the subconscious, the mind-body connection, and your feelings.
+Your imagination is activated, metaphysical critical thinking is bypassed, consciousness is focused on the subconscious, the mind-body connection, and your feelings*.
 It is a natural state of mind that many of us encounter in everyday life.
-If you’ve ever been engrossed in a book, movie, or performance, then you have likely experienced the hypnotic trance state.
+If you have ever been engrossed in a book, a film, or a performance, you have likely already experienced the hypnotic trance state.

 2. What is a hypnotic induction?

-Hypnotic induction is a process of intentionally inducing a hypnotic state.
-For this hypnosis induction to be effective, you must cooperate as an active participant in the process.
+Hypnotic induction is the process of intentionally inducing a hypnotic state.
+For this induction to be effective, you must cooperate as an active participant.
 There are numerous ways of inducing hypnosis.
-The hypnosis professional gives you carefully worded instructions to follow to help you enter a state of deep relaxation and focused attention.
-The main thing that distinguishes a naturally occurring trance state from a hypnotic trance state is that hypnotherapists induce the latter and can control the trance state.
+The hypnosis professional gives you carefully worded instructions to help you enter a state of deep relaxation and focused attention.
+The main thing that distinguishes a naturally occurring trance from a hypnotic trance is that the hypnotherapist deliberately induces the latter and can guide the depth of the trance state.

 3. How does it feel to be hypnotized?

-It's awesome ; even if it doesn't look like what Hollywood would have you believe it should look like!
-Hypnosis is a natural state that feels similar to that feeling you get right before you fall asleep at night.
-When you awaken, you feel refreshed and revitalized.
-You just feel as if you are relaxing in a very comfortable space with your eyes closed.
-Here are some personal experiences one may experience in a hypnotic state:
+Many people find it surprisingly pleasant — quite different from what film and television would have you expect.
+Hypnosis is a natural state that feels similar to the sensation you get just before falling asleep at night.
+When you emerge, you feel refreshed and revitalized — as though you had been resting in a very comfortable space with your eyes closed.
+Here are some experiences one may notice in a hypnotic state:

 • Mental and physical relaxation, general feeling of drowsiness

-• Lack of desire to open eyes (relaxation feels too good).
+• Lack of desire to open the eyes — the relaxation simply feels too good

-• Tongue lose and natural, dryness in mouth, desire to swallow.
+• Tongue loose and relaxed, dryness in the mouth, desire to swallow

-• Desire to scratch an itch, but not sure of doing it.
+• Desire to scratch an itch, but not quite willing to move

-• Twitching or jerking in any part of the body.
+• Twitching or slight jerking in any part of the body

-• Heavy feeling in any portion or entire body.
+• Heavy feeling in part or all of the body

-• Time distortion (minutes seems like hours and vice versa).
+• Time distortion — minutes can feel like hours, and vice versa

 4. Who can be hypnotized?

-Anyone who is not cognitively impaired, who can focus their attention, follow instructions, and daydream can be hypnotized if they wish.
-Nobody can be hypnotized against his will.
-If a person is not willing to cooperate, he cannot be hypnotized.
-However, the idea that some people just aren't hypnotizable, even if they really want to be, is incorrect.
-Some patients may initially be comfortable being hypnotized and then begin to feel as if they might unacceptably lose control.
-This can cause them to question themselves, overanalyze what's going on, and start resisting.
-However, people's hypnotizability will vary in the extent or depth to which they can be hypnotized.
+Anyone who is not cognitively impaired, who can focus their attention, follow instructions, and daydream can be hypnotized — if they wish.
+Nobody can be hypnotized against their will.
+If a person is not willing to cooperate, they cannot be hypnotized.
+The idea that some people simply are not hypnotizable, even when they genuinely want to be, is incorrect.
+Some people may initially feel comfortable and then begin to sense that they might unacceptably lose control — causing them to overanalyze and start resisting.
+That said, people's depth of hypnotizability will naturally vary.

-The ability to sustain concentration and the ability to follow instructions are necessary prerequisites to being able to be hypnotized.
-Thus, people who are intellectually deficient, drunk or under the influence of illegal drugs can be very difficult to hypnotize.
-The ideal subject is someone who is intelligent, spiritually alert, able to concentrate, willing to cooperate and follow instructions, willing to be hypnotized and to experience hypnosis, having relative confidence in the process and not being suspicious.
+The ability to sustain concentration and to follow instructions are necessary prerequisites for hypnosis.
+People who are intellectually impaired, intoxicated, or under the influence of illicit substances can be very difficult to hypnotize.
+The ideal subject is someone who is intelligent, spiritually alert, able to concentrate, willing to cooperate and follow instructions, and who approaches the process with reasonable confidence rather than suspicion.

 6. Is hypnosis dangerous?

-Myths about hypnosis perpetuated by Hollywood movies, urban legends, and fiction books lead people to think all kinds of things about hypnosis, including that it is somehow dangerous.
-Some people have heard that you can go into trance and not wake up.
-Or that the hypnotist can make you do things you don't want to do.
-These things are untrue.
-You are always in control, always able to "come back" to a full waking state at any time if you wanted or needed to.
-The number one job of the subconscious mind is to protect you, and it is always on the job.
+Myths about hypnosis perpetuated by Hollywood films, urban legends, and fiction have led people to believe all kinds of things — including that hypnosis is somehow dangerous.
+Some have heard that you can enter a trance and not come back, or that the hypnotist can make you do things you do not want to do.
+These things are simply untrue.
+You are always in control and always able to return to a full waking state at any time.
+The number one function of the subconscious mind is to protect you — and it is always on duty.

 7. Can I "get stuck" in a hypnotic trance?

-You cannot get stuck in hypnosis because you do not lose control when you are hypnotized.
+You cannot get stuck in hypnosis because you do not lose control when hypnotized.
 Hypnosis is a cooperative relationship.
-When you are hypnotized, you retain full control over your mind and your body.
-If a client were to go so deep as to enter a truly unconscious state (a very rare occurrence), they would simply go into natural sleep and awaken when they were rested.
-However, a simple suggestion for awakening is all that is needed to bring a subject back into the waking state even if the subject has fallen asleep.
+You retain full control over your mind and your body throughout.
+If a client were to go so deep as to enter a truly unconscious state — a very rare occurrence — they would simply drift into natural sleep and awaken when rested.
+A simple suggestion for awakening is all that is needed to bring someone back to the waking state, even if they have fallen asleep.
 No one can be left or lost in hypnosis.
-After hypnosis, a person awakens naturally, just as they do after sleep!
-When the hypnotist stops talking, the subject will soon awaken on his own.
-During the session, if there were an emergency, or the subject no longer wished to participate, they could easily awaken themselves at any time and simply stop.
+When the hypnotist stops speaking, the subject will awaken naturally on their own.
+And at any point during the session, if there were an emergency or the subject simply wished to stop, they could bring themselves back immediately.

 8. Is hypnosis "Mind Control"?

 Not at all.
-No one under hypnosis can be induced to do anything against his or her will.
-Whatever moral and ethical codes you hold in a normal waking state will still be in place under hypnosis.
-The subject retains full control and responsibility for his or her actions at all times.
-You can lie when in hypnosis.
-Your unconscious mind's job is to protect and help you.
-Just like you cannot be made to do anything against your moral code, you will not say anything that is embarrassing and will not reveal more than you are comfortable doing.
-Usually, if a hypnotherapist`s suggestion conflicts with a client’s value system, the client simply brings him or herself up out of hypnosis; or just “wakes up.”
-You can come out of hypnosis any time you want.
-You are in complete control at all times.
+No one under hypnosis can be induced to do anything against their will.
+Whatever moral and ethical codes you hold in your normal waking state will remain fully in place under hypnosis.
+The subject retains full control and responsibility for their actions at all times.
+Your unconscious mind's purpose is to protect and help you.
+Just as you cannot be made to act against your moral code, you will not say anything embarrassing or reveal more than you are comfortable sharing.
+If a hypnotherapist's suggestion conflicts with a client's value system, the client will simply bring themselves out of hypnosis — they will just wake up.

 No. You cannot be hypnotized against your will.
-You must be a willing subject.
 Your hypnotist must have your full cooperation.
-People who are hypnotized will not do anything in Hypnosis that they would not do in the waking state.
-When you are in hypnosis, you are aware of everything that is going on and you continue to retain your values and morals.
-If at any time you want to emerge from the state of hypnosis, for any reason, you will instantly, naturally open your eyes and become fully alert.
+People who are hypnotized will not do anything in hypnosis that they would not do in the waking state.
+You remain aware of everything that is going on and continue to retain your values and moral compass.
+If at any time you wish to emerge from hypnosis, for any reason, you will instantly and naturally open your eyes and become fully alert.
 No one can keep you in hypnosis against your will.

 10. Will I be asleep?

-No. When a person is in Hypnosis, he is not asleep.
-He or she is very much aware of all that is going on.
-He is relaxed, comfortable, focused, and in a state of daydream-type thinking.
-His critical analyzing mind (Consciousness) is turned off and his intuitive and creative mind (Subconscious) is aware of everything that is going on.
-In Hypnosis, one’s senses become heightened and more acute.
-Of course, if a person is tired, it is possible to fall asleep during hypnosis.
-However, then, the subject is asleep and no longer in hypnosis.
-When this occurs, the state of sleep is a light but relaxing state of sleep.
-A simple suggestion to wake up given by the hypnotist is all that is required to rouse up the subject.
+No. When a person is in hypnosis, they are not asleep — they are very much aware of all that is going on.
+You are relaxed, comfortable, focused, and in a state of daydream-type awareness.
+Your critical analyzing mind (consciousness) becomes quieter, while your intuitive and creative mind (the subconscious) remains fully active.
+In hypnosis, the senses often become heightened and more acute.
+Of course, if a person is tired they may fall asleep during hypnosis — but then they are simply asleep, no longer in hypnosis.
+A simple suggestion from the hypnotist is all that is needed to rouse them.

 11. Will I tell any secrets under hypnosis?

 No. You retain full control over what you say.
-Subjects in hypnosis reveal no secrets in the hypnotic state that they would not reveal in the waking state.
-Hypnosis cannot be used to find the truth, or make a person tell the truth.
-Hypnosis is not a truth serum.
-First of all, the hypnotized subject retains enough awareness and control to not say anything that he doesn’t want to make known.
-Hypnosis can help a willing patient get deeper in touch with his deepest and most heartfelt feelings.
-But feelings are not facts.
-Recollections that come to mind in hypnosis are colored by the patient’s feelings.
-We use hypnosis to find the truth about how the patient feels about something, not the truth about what happened.
-The hypnotist or therapist cannot make the patient find out, or talk about, how he feels about something, unless the patient feels comfortable and safe, and is ready.
+Subjects in hypnosis reveal no secrets that they would not reveal in the waking state.
+Hypnosis cannot be used to compel someone to tell the truth — it is not a truth serum.
+The hypnotized subject retains enough awareness and control to avoid saying anything they do not wish to make known.
+Hypnosis can help a willing client get more deeply in touch with their deepest feelings*.
+But feelings* are not facts.
+Recollections that arise in hypnosis are colored by the patient's feelings*, not by objective reality.
+We use hypnosis to discover the truth about how the patient feels about something — not the factual truth about what happened.
+The hypnotherapist cannot make a patient explore how they feel about something unless the patient feels comfortable, safe, and ready.

 12. What is Hypnotherapy?

 Hypnotherapy has nothing to do with stage hypnosis and it is not a spell or a magic trick.
 Hypnotherapy is the therapeutic use of hypnosis to facilitate changes in perceptions, mindset, and patterns of emotional and behavioral responses.
-According to it's founder Dr. James Braid, hypnotherapy is a legitimate therapy per se, with a holistic approach based on a distinct ancestral philosophy and a multi-millennial tradition.
+According to its founder Dr. James Braid, hypnotherapy is a legitimate therapy in its own right — a holistic approach grounded in a distinct ancestral philosophy and a multi-millennial tradition.

-There are many techniques and many styles and many applications of hypnotherapy.
-They all have several things in common:
+There are many techniques, styles, and applications of hypnotherapy.
+They all share several things in common:

 • An induced state of deeply relaxed focus

-Although hypnosis is used by various health professionals as an integrated tool in different approaches, between hypnotherapy, psychotherapy, and allopathic medicine, there are very few similarities in their philosophies, assessment protocols, and therapeutic protocols.
-Therefore, despite their great diversity, proven effectiveness, and growing popularity, hypnotherapy is not the therapy of first choice for any known psychological, allopathic, or psychiatric approach.
-Yet, as described by Dr. James Braid, hypnotherapy is a therapy in itself, with a distinct ancestral philosophy, a symptom-oriented holistic approach, and a multi-millennial tradition.
+Although hypnosis is used by various health professionals as an integrated tool within different approaches, there are very few similarities in philosophy, assessment protocol, or therapeutic protocol between hypnotherapy, psychotherapy, and allopathic medicine.
+Despite their great diversity, proven effectiveness, and growing popularity, hypnotherapy remains a therapy in itself — with a distinct ancestral philosophy, a symptom-oriented holistic approach, and a multi-millennial tradition.

 13. What are the main differences between hypnosis and hypnotherapy?

-While hypnosis and hypnotherapy are in the same “family,” they are very different from each other.
-The core difference is that hypnosis is a tool, while hypnotherapy is an internationally-recognized therapy technique for emotional, behavioral, and psychosomatic issues.
-Hypnotherapy uses hypnosis to pierce the subconscious to better understand and resolve the issues a client is facing.
+While hypnosis and hypnotherapy belong to the same family, they are very different from each other.
+The core difference is that hypnosis is a tool, while hypnotherapy is an internationally recognized therapeutic approach for emotional, behavioral, and psychosomatic issues.
+Hypnotherapy uses hypnosis to engage the subconscious in order to better understand and resolve the issues a client is facing.

 14. How long has hypnotherapy been practiced?

-The holistic or mind-body concept of healing the human being as a whole rather than curing diseases is not new.
-What is now called “hypnotherapy” has been known to exist in almost all ancient societies.
-Although the term “hypnosis” has been used only since the 1840s, many priests, shamans, healers, and medicine men began using this technique, or some form of it, centuries earlier.
-There are written records about hypnosis going back 5,000 years in Mesopotamia and Egypt and 2,500 years ago in ancient China and Greece.
-While hypnotherapy has had a place in society for thousands of years, it has also carved out a place as a legitimate modern medical practice.
+The holistic concept of healing the human being as a whole — rather than treating individual diseases — is ancient.
+What is now called "hypnotherapy" has been known to exist in almost all ancient societies.
+Although the term "hypnosis" has only been used since the 1840s, priests, shamans, healers, and medicine men began using this technique, or some form of it, centuries earlier.
+There are written records of hypnosis dating back 5,000 years in Mesopotamia and Egypt and 2,500 years in ancient China and Greece.
+While hypnotherapy has been part of human society for millennia, it has also carved out a place as a legitimate modern medical practice.
 As early as 1892, the British Medical Association verified the efficacy of hypnotherapy.

 15. Can hypnotherapy hurt me?

-In over 5,000 years of hypnosis history, there is no documented case of anyone being hurt with this approach.
-Hypnosis can only be used positively.
-If anyone tries to give you suggestions against your morals, religious beliefs, or anything you feel strongly about, you could instantly emerge from a state of relaxation on your own.
+In over 5,000 years of hypnosis history, there is no documented case of anyone being harmed by this approach.
+Hypnosis can only be used constructively.
+If anyone attempts to give you suggestions against your morals, religious beliefs, or anything you feel strongly about, you would instantly and naturally emerge from the relaxed state on your own.

 16. Will I lose control during my hypnotherapy session?

 Losing control during hypnotherapy is another Hollywood myth.
-You always have control, and you can always hear and understand what's going on.
-Hypnosis is nothing but a state of relaxed deep focus.
-It is a natural state that you enter at least twice a day (while waking up and while falling asleep!), and probably much more often than that.
-If at any time you are in trance and you wish to be fully awake, you can just count to yourself "1 - 2- 3" and open your eyes.
+You always retain control and can always hear and understand what is happening.
+Hypnosis is simply a state of relaxed deep focus — a natural state you enter at least twice a day (while waking and while falling asleep), and very likely much more often than that.
+If at any moment during a trance you wish to be fully awake, you can simply count to yourself "1 – 2 – 3" and open your eyes.

 17. What is Somatic Hypnotherapy?

-Somatic Hypnotherapy is a well-balanced blend of the age-old practice of Traditional Hypnotherapy, some East European traditional healing practices very similar to hypnotherapy, and the rigor of Western scientific models.
-As an avant-gardist approach to health and well-being, Somatic Hypnotherapy has integrated and developed into therapeutic practice various visionary scientific models, notably the Somatic Markers Hypothesis and the concept of Emotional Coherence.
-With time, this pragmatic approach has proven to be very effective in overcoming a wide variety of emotional, behavioral, and somatic issues.
-Simply put, while psychology proposes cognitive (mental) management and psychiatry chemical management of emotional issues, Somatic Hypnotherapy aims at managing emotional feelings as practical way to control unwanted emotions.
+Somatic Hypnotherapy is a well-balanced blend of the age-old practice of Traditional Hypnotherapy, various East European traditional healing practices closely aligned with hypnotherapy, and the rigor of Western scientific models.
+As an avant-gardist approach to health and well-being, Somatic Hypnotherapy has integrated into therapeutic practice several visionary scientific models — notably the Somatic Markers Hypothesis and the concept of Emotional Coherence.
+With time, this pragmatic approach has proven highly effective across a wide variety of emotional, behavioral, and somatic issues.
+In short, while psychology proposes cognitive management and psychiatry proposes chemical management of emotional issues, Somatic Hypnotherapy addresses emotional feelings* directly — not to manage them, but to release them.

 18. What are the particularities of Somatic Hypnotherapy?

-Unlike conventional hypnotherapy approaches that focus on adding a fresh layer of positive feelings on top of your lasting fears and traumas, Somatic Hypnotherapy is all about releasing the past by rearranging the present reading of your past traumatic experiences.
-This therapy works with your model of the world and involves you in your therapy process so that changes are easily accepted and long-lasting.
+Unlike conventional hypnotherapy approaches that focus on adding a fresh layer of positive feelings* on top of lingering fears and traumas, Somatic Hypnotherapy is about releasing the past by rearranging the present reading of past traumatic experiences.
+This therapy works with your model of the world and involves you actively in the process — so that changes are easily accepted and long-lasting.

-With Somatic Hypnotherapy you won't undergo a passive script therapy.
-The hallmark of this approach is a process of neuro-linguistic modulation that consists of speaking to your subconscious mind in a very particular way, by using a metaphorical language that would appear to be a regular conversation.
-The beauty of this approach is that I will simply help you reorganize your perception of reality while you are in charge of directing your subconscious mind towards the changes you wish to experience.
-Your subconscious mind will submissively respond and follow your instructions.
-I will be there for you, mostly guiding and assisting you throughout your process of change.
-Thus, you will become the craftsman of your change.
+With Somatic Hypnotherapy you will not undergo a passive scripted therapy.
+The hallmark of this approach is a process of neuro-linguistic modulation — speaking to your subconscious mind in a very particular way, using metaphorical language that appears to be a regular conversation.
+The beauty of this approach is that I will simply help you reorganize your perception of reality while you remain in charge of directing your subconscious mind toward the changes you wish to experience.
+Your subconscious will respond and follow your guidance.
+I will be there to guide and assist you throughout your process of change.
+You will become the craftsman of your own transformation.

-Not only does this approach give spectacular results, but it works with everyone unless you have a hard time experiencing emotional feelings.
-This fascinating approach to health and well-being is open to anyone who can focus their attention, follow instructions, daydream, and wish to experience a change under hypnosis.
-All those who qualify following the initial assessment and undergo a Somatic Hypnotherapy session will most likely experience a change after their first session.
+Not only does this approach deliver remarkable results, but it works for almost everyone — unless you have significant difficulty experiencing emotional feelings*.
+This approach is open to anyone who can focus their attention, follow instructions, daydream, and genuinely wish to experience a change under hypnosis.
+All those who qualify following the initial assessment and undergo a Somatic Hypnotherapy session will most likely experience a meaningful change after their first session.

-Nevertheless, the most spectacular results are to be expected among those rather open-minded and, mostly among those able to distinguish between paradigms and science, those who dare to sense that humans could be much more than a kind of soulless and spiritless intelligent monkeys and our heart could be more than just a hydraulic pump.
+The most spectacular results tend to occur among those who are open-minded — and especially among those able to distinguish between paradigms and science, those who dare to sense that human beings could be far more than a kind of soulless and spiritless intelligent primate, and that our heart could be more than merely a hydraulic pump.

-Not knowing what thoughts, feelings or emotions are, is not an obstacle for you to benefiting from this approach.
-However, if you firmly believe that emotions and feelings are interchangeable words that describe nothing more than mental concepts crossing your mind, this therapy is not your approach of choice.
+Not knowing the precise distinctions between thoughts, feelings*, and emotions is not an obstacle to benefiting from this approach.
+However, if you firmly believe that emotions and feelings* are interchangeable words that describe nothing more than mental concepts crossing your mind, this therapy may not be your approach of choice.

 20. Does hypnotherapy work?

 Yes, hypnotherapy works.
-Professional organizations have consistently reported on the value of hypnotherapy.
+Professional organizations have consistently reported on its value.
 The British Medical Association has been formally studying and verifying it since 1892.
-In the 1950s, both the British Medical Association and the American Medical Association confirmed the efficacy of hypnotherapy as official policy.
-They claimed: “For the past hundred years there has been an abundance of evidence that psychological and physiological changes could be produced by hypnotism, and also that such changes might be of great service in the treatment of patients.”
-In 2001, the British Psychological Society reported that: “Enough studies have now accumulated to suggest that the inclusion of hypnotic procedures may be beneficial in the management and treatment of a wide range of conditions and problems encountered in the practice of medicine, psychiatry, and psychotherapy.”
-If you really want to change, hypnosis is the tool of choice to make this change easier, faster and permanent.
+In the 1950s, both the British Medical Association and the American Medical Association confirmed the efficacy of hypnotherapy as official policy, stating: "For the past hundred years there has been an abundance of evidence that psychological and physiological changes could be produced by hypnotism, and also that such changes might be of great service in the treatment of patients."
+In 2001, the British Psychological Society reported that: "Enough studies have now accumulated to suggest that the inclusion of hypnotic procedures may be beneficial in the management and treatment of a wide range of conditions and problems encountered in the practice of medicine, psychiatry, and psychotherapy."
+If you genuinely want to change, hypnosis is the tool of choice to make that change easier, faster, and permanent.

 21. What is the effectiveness of Somatic Hypnotherapy?

-Your Somatic Hypnotherapy session will be, most likely, one of the most fascinating experiences of your life.
-This innovative approach to health and well-being is so effective that not only will you be able to solve several interrelated problems during the same therapy session, but you will assess your good results on the spot, throughout, and mainly at the end of your session.
-The exact outcome of your therapy depends mainly on you, as the best results a therapy has to offer always come from the therapeutic approach that you trust the most.
-With this approach, you better be ready to experience mind-blowing spectacular results.
+Clients consistently describe their Somatic Hypnotherapy session as one of the most remarkable experiences of their lives.
+This innovative approach is so effective that not only will you often be able to address several interrelated problems within the same session, but you will assess your results on the spot — throughout the session and especially at its close.
+The exact outcome depends mainly on you, since the best results any therapy can offer always come from the approach you trust the most.

-• 68.7% of clients have experienced the change they hoped for after a single session of Somatic Hypnotherapy.
+• 59% of clients experienced the change they hoped for after a single session of Somatic Hypnotherapy.

-• 1.8% of clients couldn’t benefit from the therapy because, following the initial evaluation, Somatic Hypnotherapy didn’t appear to be their therapy of choice or, after their first session of therapy they haven’t been satisfied with the results.
+• 2% of clients could not benefit from the therapy — either because following the initial evaluation Somatic Hypnotherapy did not appear to be their approach of choice, or because they were not satisfied with the results of their first session.

 22. How does Hypnotherapy work?

-Once the hypnotic state is induced and the doorway to the subconscious is opened, with your permission, the trained hypnotist can provide the necessary information encoded in a language and form that the subconscious can accept, to help you change behaviors, feelings and thoughts. you want to change.
-Hypnotherapy utilizes the fact that the subconscious mind can accept whatever it imagines as real.
-Once you've seen with your eyes the magician pulling the rabbit out of his hat, no matter how many times you replay that image in your mind, you will always see the same thing, because the magician has convinced your mind that it has happened.
-By analogy, once the hypnotherapist has convinced your subconscious mind of a new emotional reading of an uncomfortable situation, no matter how many times your conscious mind replays this situation, the associated emotional content would be changed, although the factual content is unchanged.
-This is how once your subconscious learns that there are no more painful feelings related to your last separation, your conscious mind permanently accepts this new reality, and you feel, think and behave accordingly.
+Once the hypnotic state is induced and the doorway to the subconscious is opened, the trained hypnotist — with your permission — can provide the necessary information encoded in a language and form that the subconscious can accept, to help you change the behaviors, feelings*, and thoughts you wish to change.
+Hypnotherapy draws on the fact that the subconscious mind can accept whatever it imagines as real.
+Once you have seen a magician pull a rabbit from a hat, no matter how many times you replay that image in your mind, you will always see the same thing — because the magician has convinced your mind that it happened.
+By analogy, once the hypnotherapist has guided your subconscious mind toward a new emotional reading of an uncomfortable situation, no matter how many times your conscious mind replays that situation, the associated emotional content will be changed — while the factual content remains intact.
+This is how, once your subconscious learns that there are no more painful feelings* related to a past separation, your conscious mind permanently accepts this new reality — and you feel, think, and behave accordingly.

 23. What role does the subconscious mind play in hypnotherapy?